Seyinlash/Autotyper/README.md

 python -m PyInstaller --onefile --windowed --name "AutoTyper" auto_typer.py
 ```

 The finished exe will be at `dist/AutoTyper.exe` — move it anywhere and double-click to run.
-Windows SmartScreen may warn about it the first time since it's unsigned; click "More info" → "Run anyway."
+Windows SmartScreen may warn about it the first time since it's unsigned; click "More info" then "Run anyway."

-> Note: `.exe` builds don't currently work reliably with the F8 global-hotkey feature (`keyboard` module) — if you build the exe and F8 doesn't stop typing, use the mouse-corner failsafe or the on-screen Stop button instead.

 ## Notes